I had come to Madrid to welcome in the New Year in the Puerta del Sol.

 I was at last at Kilometre Zero from which the distances of all roads in mainland Spain are measured.

-The Real Casa de Correos is a lovely building with pleasingly symmetrical lines that make even more spectacular the clock tower, with its bell and golden ball.
+The Real Casa de Correos is a lovely building with pleasingly symmetrical lines that make the clock tower, with its bell and golden ball, even more spectacular .

-The golden ball of the Puerta del Sol or Gate of the Sun was so named because its ancient predecessor, the gate in the Madrid city wall of the 15th century faced east.
-That gate was decorated with the image of the sun and here we have our very own golden one.
+The golden ball of the Puerta del Sol or Gate of the Sun was so named because the gate in the Madrid city wall of the 15th century that was its ancient predecessor, faced east.
+That gate was decorated with the image of the sun, and so now, here we have our very own golden one.

-As at the time the Post Office was on the plaza, this area became a sort of cross roads for commerce, and a meeting point for locals and those visiting from abroad.
+Due to the Post Officeat that time being on the plaza, this area became a sort of cross roads for commerce, and a meeting point for locals and those visiting from abroad.

 Later, I was to watch the ball appearing to magically lower at midnight.